Franchise Tax Board Auditing ‘Head of Household’

 For Immediate Release

-Taxpayers who do not qualify will have their tax reassessed at either the single or married-filing-separate filing status.
-Nearly 28,000 taxpayers who used this status last year did not meet its requirements and were issued $30 million in tax assessments.
+Taxpayers who do not qualify will have their tax reassessed at either a single or married-filing-separate filing status.
+Nearly 34,000 taxpayers who used this status last year did not meet its requirements and were issued more than $35 million in tax assessments.

-FTB encourages taxpayers who receive a Head of Household letter to respond promptly by completing the enclosed questionnaire.
+FTB advises taxpayers who receive an HOH letter to respond promptly by completing the enclosed questionnaire.
 Failure to respond could result in a tax assessment and penalty.
 Questionnaires can be submitted by any of these methods: